-The following sections describe how to use the Java programming language and WebLogic Server to develop XML applications.
+This chapter describes how to use the Java programming language and the WebLogic Server XML subsystem to develop XML applications.
 It is assumed that you know how to use Java Servlets and Java Server Pages (JSPs) to write Java applications.
-For information about how to write servlet and JSP applications, see Developing Web Applications, Servlets, and JSPs for Oracle WebLogic Server.